francesco-ficarola/cerberus/README.md

 Cerberus can be executed on Windows as well (just install dependencies), but you have to _unlock_ the equivalent Linux "ulimit" values (is that feasible?
 I don't know) to send a lot of simultaneous requests.

+### First of all, unlock your system ulimit

+Cerberus tries to establish many concurrent connections, thus, to properly work, you have to unlock your OS ulimit values (locked by default).
+In doing so, Cerberus can use all available physical and logical capacities of your system and network, without any restriction.
+Run the following commands to unlock your ulimits, then check their values:

+    ~# ulimit -c unlimited -n 65536 -u unlimited
+    ~# ulimit -a

+(Those changes will be lost after your system reboot)

+If you want to have **permanent changes**, then modify the *limits.conf* file (usually in `/etc/security/limits.conf`):

+    *		soft	core		unlimited
+    *		hard	core		unlimited
+    *		soft	nofile		65536
+    *		hard	nofile		65536
+    *		soft	nproc		unlimited
+    *		hard	nproc		unlimited

+Reboot your machine, then check the ulimit values by running the following command:

+    ~# ulimit -a

 ### What are the available options?

 By default Cerberus runs by using these values: